DOH-JPD2303/LinkageRefImp/README.md

 Without blocking, we would have to compare all records to one another.
 In our example dataset of 10,000 records, 49,995,000 unique comparisons are possible.
 With 1,000 true links, this means there are 49,994 bad candidates for each true link.
-For every true link there are enough bad candidates to sell out the next Seattle Mariners game, with 2,065 people left over.
+Thus, for every true link there are enough bad candidates to sell out the next Seattle Mariners game, with 2,065 people left over.
 This is clearly a waste of computing resources.
-Blocking uses relatively cheap comparisons early in the linkage process to filter out comparisons that are unlikely to be a true match.
+Blocking uses relatively cheap comparisons early in the linkage process to filter out unlikely matches while preserving as many likely candidates as possible.
-CHS pipelines tend to use traditional blocking based on deterministic rules.
+CHS pipelines tend to use traditional blocking based on exact and fuzzy string matches.
 For our reference implementation, we chose the following rules for blocking:

 1) Exact match on year of birth, first name differs by no more than two characters, last name differs by no more than two characters.